 Prevention

 Our Nation has a goal, promote healthy aging and reduce the risk factors for dementia, and so do we: in 10 years, reduce new cases of dementia by 15% by mitigating risk factors, with a focus on groups of people who are disproportionately affected.
-If WHEN we succeed, nearly a half-million fewer Americans will be living with dementia.
+When we succeed, an estimated half-million fewer Americans will be living with dementia.

 Share: